slowernews/wisdom-tldr/chapters/3-1_action_preparation.md

 ## On analysis

 <!--
-+ x@rapahelz -- The hallmark of clear thinking is skepticism with regard to dominant narratives.
-+ x@wordgrammer -- Reality is very complex.
-If you try to understand every situation from every possible perspective, you will spend all of your time learning, but you won’t get anything done.
-Biases are good.
-> *"Reality is that which does not go away when you stop thinking about it."  -- Naval Ravikant [1974]*
 > *"All the ways of a man are clean in his own sight, but the Lord weighs the motives."  -- Proverbs 16:2*
+> *"Don’t look for pleasure in convents, love in bordellos, intellect on campuses, wisdom in senates, nobility in law firms, & literature in Vegas"  -- Nassim Taleb
 > *"If you want to know how good a surgeon is, don’t ask other doctors.
 Ask the nurses."*
+> *"Reality is that which does not go away when you stop thinking about it."  -- Naval Ravikant [1974]*

+-- x\@emizione] * Taste is not a skill it’s a skill issue -- x\@rapahelz] * The hallmark of clear thinking is skepticism with regard to dominant narratives.
+-- x\@wisdomtldr] * Things are rarely as good or as bad as they seem.
+-- x\@wordgrammer] * Reality is very complex.
+If you try to understand every situation from every possible perspective, you will spend all of your time learning, but you won’t get anything done.
+Biases are good.

-- if you want to understand how to fix a problem in the world, you have to ask who is profiting from the problem.
++ if you want to understand how to fix a problem in the world, you have to ask who is profiting from the problem.
 Not who is suffering from it.
-- It’s less about the past men than the future men.
++ It’s less about the past men than the future men.
 Past actions predict future actions.
 Hoeing around, then getting scared and wanting to "settle down", is basically a guarantee that she has no intention of changing her behavior.
 She’s just realizing how much she has to lie.
 Never forget: Your word is your power.
-- We overlook major flaws in those we like.
++ We overlook major flaws in those we like.
 And exaggerate minor faults in those we don’t.
-- As Rebecca Goldstein wrote in Incompleteness: The Proof and Paradox of Kurt Godel: All truths — even those that had seemed so certain as to be immune to the very possibility of revision — are essentially manufactured.
++ As Rebecca Goldstein wrote in Incompleteness: The Proof and Paradox of Kurt Godel: All truths — even those that had seemed so certain as to be immune to the very possibility of revision — are essentially manufactured.
 Indeed, the very notion of the objectively true is a socially constructed myth.
-- Everybody is a genious but if you judge a fish by its ability to climb a tree, it will live its whole life believing that it is stupid.
++ Everybody is a genious but if you judge a fish by its ability to climb a tree, it will live its whole life believing that it is stupid.
-- if you tell someone the person they’re about to meet is extroverted, they’re more likely to describe them as extroverted.
++ if you tell someone the person they’re about to meet is extroverted, they’re more likely to describe them as extroverted.
-- Simple rules focus on the critical variables that govern a situation and help you ignore the peripheral ones.
++ Simple rules focus on the critical variables that govern a situation and help you ignore the peripheral ones.
 Of course, in order to identify the key variables, you need to be operating in your circle of competence.
-- tese antitheses -> syntesis
++ tese antitheses -> synthesis
-- The first time it breaks, you blame the manufacturer.
++ The first time it breaks, you blame the manufacturer.
 The second time, and every time after that, you blame the repair shop.
 For a repair shop, servicing appliances from a bad vendor can damage your reputation.
 Since then, every time I make an appliance purchase – vacuum cleaner, dishwasher, car – I go to a repair shop.
 They’re always excited to talk to someone who will listen.
 They may even have a used model that will last you for years.
-- The very act of stopping to think before you say or do anything almost always improves the quality of your ultimate response.
++ The very act of stopping to think before you say or do anything almost always improves the quality of your ultimate response.
-- Two people with opposing views on a topic can see the same evidence, and still come away both validated by it.
++ Two people with opposing views on a topic can see the same evidence, and still come away both validated by it.
 Evaluating evidence (especially when it is complicated or unclear) requires a great deal of mental energy.
 Our brains prefer to take shortcuts.
 Accepting information which confirms our beliefs is easy and requires little mental energy.
-Create a negative or reverse hypothesis.
++ Create a negative or reverse hypothesis.
 This is the opposite of your initial theory.
 For example, you are Isaac Newton, and the idea of gravity has just occurred to you.
 Your initial hypothesis would be that «things fall down».
 You then attempt to prove the opposite—«things fall up».
 If you cannot prove the reverse or negative hypothesis of your idea, you can then conclude that your hypothesis is correct.
 You need to search out disconfirming evidence.
 -->

 > *"There are no facts, only interpretations."